-Painful periods are common.
+Painful periods are common, but why suffer?

 According to the American College of Obstetricians and Gynecologists, more than half of those who have periods suffer from “dysmenorrhea” (pain associated with their cycles) 1-2 days each month.